+The surname Howlyn was first found in Yorkshire at either High Hoyland, Upper or Lower Hoyland, and Hoyland Swaine.
+All three parishes and villages are listed in the Domesday Book of 1086: Holand for Hoyland High; Hoiland for Hoyland Nether; and Hollande for Hoyland Swaine.
 All of the villages literally mean "cultivated land on or near a hill-spur," from the Old English words "hoh" + "land."
 The latter "Swaine" variant is believed to be a manorial affix added in the 12th century from a man called Swein.

 Important Dates for the Howlyn family

 This web page shows only a small excerpt of our Howlyn research.
 Another 96 words (7 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Howlyn History in all our PDF Extended History products and printed products wherever possible.

 Howlyn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Howlyn are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Howlyn include: Howland, Hoyland and others.